 When long cable runs are unavoidable, or the coverage area is very large but sparsely populated.

-Best Systems that must serve thousands of users in a single venue and systems where the main goal is high capacity rather than coverage.
+Buildings with thousands of users or where the main goal is high capacity/performance rather than simply coverage.

-If you’re considering a Distributed Antenna System, one of our RF engineers can walk you through the process of figuring out exactly which configurition is most appropriate.
+If you’re considering a 4G LTE or 5G distributed antenna system, one of our RF engineers can walk you through the process of figuring out exactly which configuration is most appropriate.

 As a vendor-neutral integrator, we’re not tied to any one particular technology or manufacturer.
 We’ll work with you to determine exactly which system will meet your needs for the lowest cost possible.